15 Unique Ways to Get Cultural in Delhi

 India Habitat Centre is a semi private arts conference centre in New Delhi.
 It is membership based, but the public are welcome to explore the art galleries and attend exhibits and performances.

-There are two art galleries, the wonderful Stein Auditorium, and an amphitheatre where you can see theatre, dance or music performances.
+There are two art galleries, the Stein Auditorium, and an amphitheatre where you can see theatre, dance or music performances.
 The last time I was at the Stein Auditorium I saw a wonderful Indian classical music recital.

 For performances in the Stein Auditorium check the calendar of events on the Habitat World website.
 You can buy tickets online through BookMyShow or in person at the India Habitat Centre.

 The atriums and art galleries are free and open to all.
-While you’re there, have a meal at the retro diner Habitat Hub, or a more unique Delhi food experience at the new premium food court Habiteria.
+While you’re there, have a meal at the retro diner Habitat Hub, or a more unique Delhi food experience at the premium food court Habiteria.

 2. Visit Bikaner House